 Unfortunately, we are unable to fish year-round in most of the country.
 You will need to store your reel for the offseason.
 Try to find a place that is both dry and clean.
 Many people will store their reels in the garage during the winter.
 Dust and dirt can work its way inside your reel.
 If you decide to store your reels in the garage, be sure to disassemble the reel and clean it before its first use of the year.

-When you are preparing for the fishing season ahead, you will not only want to clean the dirt and water away from your reel, you will also want to change the fishing line before your first trip.
+When you are preparing for the fishing season ahead, you will not only want to clean the dirt and grime, you may also want a refresher on spooling a spinning reel before your first trip.
 Over time, the line can be degraded and weakened.
 This will impact the integrity of the line and could cause you to lose a fish if the line breaks.

 Closing Thoughts on the Top Spinning Reel Models